danklotz/rrrCOS/README.md

 - [ ] Buttons for hydrological years and for zoom to all/year
 - [ ] More dynamic reading for files
 - [ ] Make it possible to reload files from App
-- [ ] Introduce Waterbalance visualisation
+- [ ] Introduce waterbalance visualisation